redpen-cc/redpen-doc/source/index.rst

 Example run
 -----------

-First, download the RedPen package from `release page <https://github.com/recruit-tech/redpen/releases/tag/v1.0.1>`_, and then decompress the package with the following commands.
+First, download the RedPen package from `release page <https://github.com/recruit-tech/redpen/releases/>`_, and then decompress the package with the following commands.

 .. code-block:: bash

-  $ tar xvf redpen-cli-1.0-assembled.tar.gz
+  $ tar xvf redpen-cli-*-assembled.tar.gz
-  $ cd redpen-cli-1.0
+  $ cd redpen-cli-*

 Then, run the redpen command with the supplied sample document and configuration file.